How to Open VMDK File in VMware ESXi and Workstation

 What is VMDK in VMware

-For ESXi VM, the virtual disk files have a virtual disk descriptor (diskname.vmdk) and a virtual disk extent (diskname-flat.vmdk which stores raw files).
-For VMware Workstation virtual disks, the format is an extent data file (diskname.vmdk).
-It contains an embedded virtual disk descriptor that defines the structure, geometry, virtual hardware version and identifier of the virtual disk.
+For VMware ESXi VMs, the VMDK format is the virtual disk descriptor (diskname.vmdk) and the virtual disk extent (diskname-flat.vmdk, where raw files are stored).
+For VMware Workstation VMs, the VMDK format is an extended data file (diskname.vmdk, monolithic sparse).
+It contains an embedded virtual disk descriptor that defines the structure, geometry of the virtual disk, virtual hardware version and identifiers.

-The following methods will show you how to open VMDK files on ESXi and Workstation virtual machines with power-on or off statue.
+The following part will show you how to open VMDK files on ESXi and Workstation.

 Method 1.
-Use Live DVD to open VMDK files on ESXi
+Use Live DVD to open VMDK file in VMware

-This method is to boot virtual machine from a DVD disc, and you can mount the partitions of your virtual disk and copy files from the virtual disk to a USB hard disk attached to the VM or to your host machine, or to any other machine via the network.
+This method requires you to have a VM and can boot from a DVD disc.
+Then you can use the ISO image as a DVD disc to boot the virtual machine, and mount the partitions of your virtual disk and copy files from the virtual disk to a USB hard disk attached to the VM or to your host machine, or to any other machine via the network.

-The following procedures are based on an ESXi virtual machine to demonstrate how to use Live DVD to open VMDK files.
+*The following tutorial is based on an ESXi virtual machine to demonstrate how to use Live DVD to open VMDK files.
+It also applies to VMware Player / Workstation.

 1. Log in vSphere Client and access to the virtual machines.
 Right-click a VM and select Edit Settings.